dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-24-what-is-env-vault-file.md

 * Your secrets are easier to manage in one central place close to your code which means less chance of fat-fingering or forgetting to set a secret
 * You add more friction to attackers and remove friction for yourself - no more hard work managing secrets across multiple servers

-I hope you enjoyed reading this.
-I am loving using `.env.vault` files.
-They are simple files that don't require any additional secret manager processes to be kept running. `.env` files were simple, useful, and added additional security.
-I think `.env.vault` files maintain that same spirit while adding a much higher level of security.
+I'd encourage you to give `.env.vault` files a try.
+I think you will like them after the initial adoption hump.
+They are simple files that don't require any additional secret manager processes to be kept running.

+`.env` files were simple, useful, and added additional security. `.env.vault` files maintain that same spirit while adding a much higher level of security.
 What do you think, let me know at [@dotenvorg](https://twitter.com/dotenvorg) or [@motdotla](https://twitter.com/motdotla).

 ---